monkeber/cs2servergui/README.md

 ✅ History of the entered commands

+⬜️ Scaling on different resolutions, currently app is built and tested on 1440p display and nothing else

 ⬜️ Good looking design

 ⬜️ Redirect server cmd output into a panel inside the application and get rid of standalone window if possible